Depression Motivation: A Brief Guide

 Motivation & Neurotransmitters

 Neurotransmitters are chemicals that allow signaling to occur between nerves and brain cells.
 They are chemical messengers, each with overlapping and cooperative functions.
-Neurotransmitters influence certain actions in our bodies and minds, including:
+When it comes to depression, motivation can often be affected by imbalances in these neurotransmitters, which influence key actions in our bodies and minds, including:

 - Sleep